uriel1998/agaetr/README.md

 ## 5. Services Setup

-### Ones Not Covered Here
+### Services Not Covered Here

-I tried to write the functions here in a way so that it should be simple to add new ones if you like other tools or other services come along (for example, [jediverse](https://jediverse.com/) or if there's a client to post to an IRC channel, etc.
+One of the reason there are multiple different example service wrappers (and that they are written in pretty straightforward BASH scripting) is so that future users (including myself) can use them as templates or examples for other tools or new services with as little fuss as possible and without requiring a great deal of knowledge on the part of the user.

 If you create one for another service, please contact me so I can merge it in (this repository is mirrored multiple places).

+### Shorteners

-### murls
+#### murls

 Murls is a free service and does not require an API key.

-### bit.ly
+#### bit.ly

 **IMPORTANT NOTE** The bit.ly api is changing in March 2020 and is getting more complex; I've not updated/fixed this yet.